How Do I Get To Wild Horse Island?

 1. Getting to Wild Horse Island via kayak

 Dayton to Wild Horse Island is a short trip via kayak.
 Go Sail Flathead Lake is the closest place you can rent a kayak to get to Wild Horse Island— which will make your paddle shorter and your time to explore the island longer!
-You can rent a kayak for the whole day from Go Sail Flathead Lake for $160.
-You can also get a discount for multi-day rentals and there are options to rent for less than a full day too.
-Learn more about all the options and what’s included here. map of wild horse island
+You can take a guided kayak tour for the whole day from Go Sail Flathead Lake for $230.

 2. Taking a boat to Wild Horse Island

 Taking a boat to Wild Horse Island is doable but can be a little tricky.
 Wild Horse Island doesn’t have a public dock and the state park asks guests to respect private properties and not use the private docks along the island’s perimeter.
 If you’d like to visit by boat, you’ll either need to anchor near the shoreline or use one of the six designated landing sites.
-Go Sail Flathead Lake encourages sailors to admire the island from the water rather than trying to anchor your sailboat nearby.
-Instead, when you want to walk around the island, rent a kayak or a paddleboard to get there!
+Go Sail Flathead Lake encourages sailors be cautious when approaching the beach with a boat.
+There are rocks and huge logs submerged under the water.